 The Company has toured across Canada, into the United States (where they headlined the Jacob’s Pillow Festival and appeared at Fall for Dance in New York City and in several other major cities), and to Brazil, China, Russia and was the first modern dance company to perform in Mongolia.

 CLC’s repertoire is eclectic, daring and technically sophisticated, a visually rich, emotionally arresting tapestry nourished by other talented choreographers and by gifted artists from many disciplines.
 James Kudelka, CLC’s Resident Choreographer since 2008, has adapted some of his major works for the company.
-Other frequent CLC collaborators include media artist John Oswald, countertenor Daniel Taylor and visual artist Edward Poitras, as well as renowned dance artists Margie Gillis, David Gaucher, Guillaume Côté, Heather Ogden, Andrea Weber, and Carol Prieur, ﬁlmmaker/choreographer Anne Troake, composers Christopher Butterfield, Rodney Sharman, costume designer Liz Vandal, and Toronto fashion idols Jim Searle and Chris Tyrell of HOAX Couture.
+Other collaborators include photographer, film maker, projection and sound designer, Jeremy Mimnagh, set designer David Gaucher, media artist John Oswald, lighting designer Simon Rossiter, countertenor Daniel Taylor, visual artist Edward Poitras, ﬁlmmaker/choreographer Anne Troake, composers Christopher Butterfield, Rodney Sharman, John Gzowski, and Gordon Monahan, costume designers Liz Vandal, and Jim Searle and Chris Tyrell of HOAX Couture, as well as renowned dance artists Margie Gillis, Guillaume Côté, Heather Ogden, Andrea Weber, and Carol Prieur.

 One of CLC’s most innovative and ambitious ventures is a series of site-specific projects.